 The Friends group was set up in 2007 to help plan for the Gardens' 100th year celebrations.
 This event proved to be such a success that we went on to hold an annual festival every May.
 Alongside this we’ve held other events, talks, litter picks and raised significant sums of money to help improve the Gardens themselves.

 We’re a group of local residents/volunteers who care about our park.
 We want to make sure that the Gardens continue to be a beautiful, safe space that serves the needs of the local community.

-The Friends Committee are: Pippa Smith (Chair), Linda Austin (Secretary), Juliette Bidwell, Melanie Davis, Alison Dean, Natalie Hall, Kate Kirkham and Colm O'Neill.
-If you are interested in joining the committee, please email us at email@example.com
+The Friends Committee are: Pippa Smith (Chair), Linda Austin (Secretary), Juliette Bidwell, Lucy Bundy, Melanie Davis, Alison Dean, Natalie Hall, Kate Kirkham, Colm O'Neill and Cliff Robinson.

 What we do

 We are here to represent the people who live and work in the neighbourhood and for people who visit the park and we welcome your views.

 We meet regularly with the Park Rangers and representatives from Brighton and Hove City Council.
 We are also in touch with local councillors to raise issues.

 To see what projects we are currently working on, please visit the Projects page.

 If you have an idea about how St Ann’s Well Gardens can be improved or any issues you feel need addressing, we want to hear from you.
 If you want to get involved to help make the park the best it can be, please do get in touch.

 We have set up four working groups, so that Friends members can get involved in the life of the Gardens: